Smart export – use custom properties, sheet names, dates

 We use your SOLIDWORKS export settings as well.
 These settings control, for example, how drawings with multiple sheets are exported to DWG and DXF.

-In the Drew settings, click the Exports tab for an overview of your export settings.
+In the Drew settings, click the Exports tab for an overview of your Export Presets.
 Click the plus button to add a new setting, then click the pencil icon to edit the setting:

 Drew export settings overview

-Click the pencil icon in the list of export settings to edit this setting.
+Click the pencil icon in the list of Export Presets to edit this setting.
 You can choose:

 1. A file type